The Joy of Tug of War: Strengthening Bonds with Your Dog

 How Tug of War Builds a Stronger Bond

 Playing tug of war together creates a shared experience that strengthens your connection.
-It’s a cooperative game of posession where both you and your dog participate actively.
+It’s a cooperative game of possession where both you and your dog participate actively.

 The game also encourages communication.
 Your dog learns to read your cues about when to start and stop, which improves obedience and respect.
 This kind of positive interaction makes your dog more confident and happier overall.